dhylands/rshell/README.rst

 -u USER, --user USER
 --------------------

-Specifies the username to use when logging into a WiPy over telent.
+Specifies the username to use when logging into a WiPy over telnet.
 If no username is specified, then the username from the RSHELL_USER environment variable is used.
 If the RSHELL_USER environment variable doesn't exist then the default username 'micro' is used.